 - A&H staff notifies the mayor and city council members regarding the approved grantees, providing at least one week for comment or questions prior to sending applicant notifications of acceptance status.

 - A&H staff notifies grant applicants of award status.

 The Department of Art & History is committed to supporting cultural endeavors in the City of Boise without regard to race, color, creed, religion, age, gender, sexual orientation, military status, marital status, political opinion, national origin, familial status, mental and physical disability, gender identity, and source of income or disability status.

 All A&H meetings and review panels are open to the public.
-No testimonies or comments are permitted during review panel meetings, but all are welcome to observe the panel's deliberations.
+No testimonies or comments are permitted during review panel meetings, but you may observe the panel's deliberations.
 No final binding decisions are made during the review panel meetings.